 There are more but all can be fallen into these that I mentioned.
 Don’t panic!
 If you want to learn SEO, you’ll probably learn all of these in just two weeks.
 Some of them, like search engine algorithm research and competitor research, are ongoing, but they are still simple and easy to comprehend.

 I just learned SEO in one month, and I’m still learning new things when I accept a new job offer.
-I can confidently tell you that SEO is something all kind of online businesses need, and if done correctly, there will be a huge cost-saving in the long run, since some forms of advertisements won’t be required anymore.
+I can confidently tell you that SEO is something all kinds of online businesses need, and if done correctly, there will be a huge cost-saving in the long run, since some forms of advertisements won’t be required anymore.

 And one more thing.
-SEO is no longer a practice solely for written contents.
+SEO is no longer a practice solely for written content.
 Today’s complex algorithm that Google or other search engines employ can actually understand voice, sounds, music, images, videos, and even what you say on the video.
 That’s how YouTube auto-generated subtitles work.

 Therefore SEO is not just for websites.
 Social media accounts, YouTube channels, podcasts, etc. will require SEO as well.
 So remember as a freelancer, you SHOULD learn SEO skills and know how to perform them!